Tokyo Bus Tour Guide: Make the Most of a Day in Tokyo

 Price: Tickets are sold in either 12 or 24-hour unlimited use packages.

-Course Information: The SkyHop Bus is a hop-on, hop-off bus tour that operates throughout downtown Tokyo and Tokyo Bay.
-You can get on and off the bus at any stop you choose as often as you want for the duration of your ticket.
-There are no assigned seats, so sit where you please (on a beautiful spring day, you may have to fight someone for the open seats though).
+The SkyHop Bus is a hop-on, hop-off bus tour operating throughout downtown Tokyo and Tokyo Bay.
+You can get on and off the bus at any stop as often as you like during the validity period of your ticket.
+There are no assigned seats, so you can sit wherever you prefer (on a busy day, seats may be limited).

 SkyBus Tokyo Tours